Terrie is a mother who loves to cook and grow her own food. She enjoys preparing and canning fresh food. She is now writing a cookbook.

 For the chicken soup recipe, you can also use noodles if you don't want rice.
-You can make your own noodles and freeze them using the vacuum sealer. cook separate from the chicken soup.
+You can make your own noodles and freeze them using the vacuum sealer.
+Cook separate from the chicken soup.
 My family prefers fresh, homemade.
 We make a large batch then freeze the leftover for other meals.
-Or make the noodles you like, when your soup is taken from the freezer to eat.
+You can also make the noodles you like and then add it to a soup that you take from the freezer.
 Just add them to the soup when you heat it back up.
-This is a wonderful meal in the winter time.
+This is a wonderful meal in the wintertime.
 Using a vacumm sealer also works for freezer jam and dividing bulk packages of food and resealing them in family portion sizes.

 Enjoy, Prepared With Love

 It's really true food connects us all.
 Some use food as a reward for behavior.
 Some use it as a way to bring the family together.
 Some even use it as a way to show their family how much they love them.
 Others use it to make sure they get to see their friends.
 No matter what your reason is, food really does bring us all together.

 Whether it's trying something new or sitting down to our own traditional foods.
 There is always a memory tied to a food.
 I bet reading this has already made you think of yours.
 Now get out your cookware and try them yourself.
 Then come back and tell me what you think.
 From my house to yours, now let's eat!

 Note: If you have any questions just ask.
 I am happy to help you.
 If there is a step you think I missed, please let me know.